Xilinx/PYNQ/docs/source/2_getting_started.rst

 Setup
 ================

-There are four main steps (each with several smaller steps) to getting started with Pynq and the ZYBO board.
+There are four main steps to getting started with Pynq and the ZYBO board.
 These are:

-* **1 Get the image and prepare the micro-SD Card**
+1. **Get the image and prepare the micro-SD Card**

  * For now you will need to obtain the image, or a micro-SD card preloaded with the image directly from the Pynq team.
  * The image can be copied to a Micro-SD card using `Win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_

-* **2. Configure ZYBO and connect it to your host machine and network**
+2. **Configure ZYBO and connect it to your host machine and network**

  * Set the board jumpers correctly